ccoyotedev/aavegotchi-extension/README.md

 - Enable pet only if connected to the Matic Network
 - Change panel header/border colors based on Rarity
 - Add Trait + Kinship score range names
-- Have indicator that a gotchi is ready to be pet
 - Find way to connect webpage to Metamask directly from extension
 - Add browser compatibility for firefox